monome/docs/norns/study-0.md

 ...

 ok let's toggle off the windchimes (press K3), toggle off the softcut sequencer (K2), and play with some code.
+{: .label}

 ## the code is alive

+in this section, we'll execute small chunks of Lua code in realtime to control different elements of the _firstlight_ script. the goal is to introduce a few fundamental commands and make typing musical ideas feel approachable and fun!

 ### manually playing the engine